Ella de Jesus

-Jorella Marie "Ella" de Jesus (born August 17, 1993) is a Filipino volleyball player.
-She was a member of the Ateneo de Manila University's collegiate varsity team from 2011-2015, and also of the 2015 Philippines U23 national team.
+Jorella Marie de Jesus (born August 17, 1993) is a Filipino volleyball player.
+She was a member of the Ateneo de Manila University's collegiate varsity team from 2011 to 2015, and also of the 2015 Philippines U23 national team.
 She played for PLDT Home Ultera Fast Hitters as a Libero for the 2015 season.

 Personal life

-De Jesus was born on August 17, 1993 in Manila, Philippines.
+De Jesus was born on August 17, 1993, in Manila, Philippines.
 She studied at the Ateneo de Manila University in college and finished with an AB Psychology degree.

+She is currently in a relationship with former Adamson Lady Falcons and fellow Creamline Cool Smashers player Jema Galanza.

 Career

-Ella was a former Best Spiker and Best Blocker on her high school years.
+Ella was a former Best Spiker and Best Blocker in her high school years.
 After graduating high school, she studied at Ateneo de Manila University and was a varsity player of the Women's volleyball team alongside the "Fab five".
 After the Fab five's departure, she won her first and second championship in the UAAP (Season 76 & 77).

 De Jesus played with the Philippines U-23 national team in 2015.
 She also played for the PLDT Home Ultera Fast Hitters as a Libero during the 2015 Shakey's V-League reinforced conference.